yuxiny3357/sep10-freedom-project/blog/entry07.md

 Coding: I continued developing my HTML, CSS, Bootstrap, and A-Frame skills while building and refining my website.

-Problem Solving: I used problem-solving skills when fixing design issues and responding to questions about my project.
+Problem Solving: I used problem solving skills when fixing design issues and responding to questions about my project.

 Professionalism: During both my presentation and the Expo, I remained respectful, prepared, and engaged.